 In addition to the whole egg called for in the control recipe, I added an extra egg yolk to this test.
 This produced ultra soft cookies with a little bit of a chew.
 Egg yolk is full of fat which acts as a tenderizer.
 This allows you to add softness to your cookies without having to add more butter.
 I think the extra liquid added to the dough from the yolk increased the cookie’s spread.
 If you want to add more softness to your cookies with an extra egg yolk, you may want to add a little more flour to create a thicker cookie.

-I swapped out all the all-purpose flour for 1 cup plus 2 tablespoons cake flour (127 grams if you’re interested in the weight) and the results were interesting.
+I swapped out all the all-purpose flour for 1 cup plus 2 tablespoons cake flour (127 grams) and the results were interesting.
 These cookies turned very brown and looked like they would be crispy but were actually very soft.
-Jared actually called these cookies “mushy.”
+Someone actually called these cookies “mushy.”
 They spread out fairly flat.

 You can learn more about the science of cake flour here.

 I swapped out the all-purpose flour for 1 cup plus 2 tablespoons bread flour (142 grams) and the resulting cookies were thick and ultra chewy.
 My boyfriend and I both favored these cookies over many of the other trials.
 If you like thick, chewy cookies I would try substituting at least half of the all-purpose flour in your favorite cookie recipe with bread flour.
 It totally makes sense now why Alton Brown uses bread flour in his “The Chewy” cookie recipe.